Phileep/rflink-to-mqtt/readme.md

 Setup:
-1) Confirm RFLink working on its own through your USB port - then you know you are getting data recieved etc Collect some data form your RF433 devices on the system monitor screen and save them for step 2
+1) Confirm RFLink working on its own through your USB port - then you know you are getting data recieved etc Collect some data from your RF433 devices on the system monitor screen and save them for step 2

 2) Set sketch to be in test mode (testmode = true).
    Load this firmware onto the ESP8266 and run in test mode (so it listens to the PC over USB, not the RFLink)